 Prof John Wright, Director of the Bradford Institute for Health Research and Chief Investigator for BiB asks: ‘What difference does it make?
 From research to policy’.

-The film below was made by NHS England with the Connecting Care for Children team, and describes a system approach to integrated care for children and young people, including primary care and the community:
+Made by NHS England with the Connecting Care for Children (CC4C) team, the video below describes a system approach to integrated care for children and young people, including primary care and the community:

-The film below describes a place that parents can play in: teaching each other; teaching professionals; and learning from professionals.
+The ‘Patient Academy’: this CC4C film below describes a place that parents can play in – teaching each other; teaching professionals; and learning from professionals.
 It illustrates coproduction to tackle high numbers of parents bringing their young children to A&E with minor illness:

 Parkview Olympics was an award-winning intervention that used local resources to turn weight management into a thrilling community activity, at zero cost.
-Watch the film here, which describes the obesity project designed and delivered by local parents.
+Watch their film here, which describes an obesity project designed and delivered by local parents.

 Meet the community